reficio/soap-ws/README.md

 This project contains classes extracted from the soapUI code base by centeractive ag in October 2011.
 They are located in the soap-builder module.
 Every extracted class is annotated with an comment to fulfill he requirements of the LGPL 2.1 license under which soapUI is released.
-That is also the reason why soap-builder module is also released under LGPL 2.1 license.
+That is also the reason why soap-legacy module is released under LGPL 2.1 license.
 All other soap-ws modules are released under Apache v.2 license.
 The main reason behind class the extraction was to separate the code that is responsible for the generation of the SOAP messages from the rest of the soapUI's